-You and a team mate bat in a pair, one at each end of the wicket and depending on whether you have 6 or 8 a side will depend on how many overs you face.
+Two players bat in a pair, one at each end of the wicket.
+Depending on whether you are playing 6 or 8 a side will depend on how many overs the batting pair face.

-Overs are 6 balls each bowled either under arm or if you like to try it, over arm.
+Overs are 6 balls each, bowled either under or over arm, however the bowler decides.

 Each team starts with 200 runs (or points if you want to use that term).